7 Wonderful Winter Mantel Decorating Ideas

 I added the white birch logs (which I did not use this year for Christmas.) and a couple of winter owls.

-wood basket with greenery
+woven basket filled with greenery and birch logs

 The lantern that was in our entry filled with bright gold balls and a big red bow is now filled with natural pinecones on the hearth.